rahealy/diaspora_client_example/README.md

  * Install and configure diaspora development server
    * Update - 09:30-ish Installed VirtualBox.
 Seems to work.
    * Update - 10:27 Ubuntu Server 18.04.3 LTS installed and updated.
 Beginning diaspora + dependencies install and configuration.
+   * Update - 12:32 No diaspora yet.
+Learning how to use netplan (why ipfup/down wasn't good enough, no idea) and configure an interface for ssh-ing to server.
  * Implement client credentials / login in javascript.